2022 University of Virginia shooting: Shooting

 A survivor said that the shooting began as they were pulling up to the parking garage, and at first she thought it was a balloon or bag of chips popping, before she smelled smoke and gunpowder and dropped to the floor of the bus.
 During a lull in the shooting she saw Jones move down the aisle of the bus before leaving the bus, and the gunfire began again.
 Even during calls to evacuate the bus, some students attempted to give first aid and CPR to victims, before their professor evacuated them into the drama building, where several hid in a bathroom and called 911.
 Witnesses reported that the shooting appeared to be targeted, with Jones shooting one of the deceased victims who was asleep.
 The mother of one of the wounded told reporters that her son had reportedly evacuated from the bus with two students, but was wounded after returning to attempt to help his friends after realizing that no one else had evacuated.

-At around 10:30 pm Virginia Cavaliers head football coach Tony Elliot was called by an uninjured football player on the bus and notified of what happened, along with UVA police department support services bureau captain Mike Blakey, and both responded to the scene at the same time.
+At around 10:30 pm, Virginia Cavaliers head football coach Tony Elliott was called by an uninjured football player on the bus and notified of what happened, along with UVA police department support services bureau captain Mike Blakey, and both responded to the scene at the same time.
 Elliot and Blakey were quickly sent to the hospital before reaching the crime scene.
 As both of the injured were members of UVA sports teams, multiple other coaches and athletics administrators joined the two men at the hospital.

+At around the same time, Jones unsuccessfully tried throwing his handgun onto the roof of a library building.
+He also took off his jacket and hoodie before leaving behind two Glock magazines and 16 rounds of 9mm ammunition.

 A shelter in place warning was issued on Sunday night and was carried out until 10:33 a.m.
 Monday.
 While sheltering, students were sent the words "Run.
 Hide.
 Fight." through a cell phone alert system.
 The shelter in place was active for approximately 12 hours during a manhunt for the suspect.
 Multiple law enforcement agencies worked together during the manhunt.

 Jones was spotted by a local officer who was on the lookout for a car matching that of the suspect.
 Jones was taken into custody at 11:24 a.m. on November 14 in Henrico County.

 Victims

-The deceased victims are Devin Chandler, a junior from Huntersville, North Carolina; D'Sean Perry, a junior from Miami, Florida; and Lavel Davis Jr., a junior from Dorchester, South Carolina, all members of the UVA football team.
+The deceased victims were Devin Chandler, a third-year student from Huntersville, North Carolina; D'Sean Perry, a third-year student from Miami, Florida; and Lavel Davis Jr., a third-year student from Dorchester, South Carolina, all members of the UVA football team.
+All of the fatal victims had been shot in the head.

-Two other UVA students were wounded and hospitalized in moderate condition, including another football player for the university.
+Two other UVA students were wounded and hospitalized in moderate condition, including Mike Hollins, another football player for the university.